What is Technical Writing?

 • Analyzing trends and forecasting something

-The technical documents, videos, and other content, which are products of this type of writing, take many shapes and forms, such as user manuals, reports, FAQs, wiki pages, etc. (more on that later).
+The technical documents, videos, and other content produced by this type of writing take many forms, such as user manuals, reports, FAQs, wiki pages, etc.

 There is no universal style guide for technical writing.
-The formatting, writing style, tone, and level of difficulty are up to the organization or the person developing the content as well as the audience.
+The formatting, writing style, tone, and difficulty level are up to the organization or the person developing the content, as well as the audience.

 However, the goal for any technical writing is the same: to be as unambiguous as possible when defining a technical process or sharing the results of your findings.